PaulieScanlon/gatsby-plugin-prop-shop/@pauliescanlon/gatsby-plugin-prop-shop/README.md

 # gatsby-plugin-prop-shop

-With **gatsby-plugin-prop-shop** you can get an holistic view of all defined PropTypes in your project.
+**gatsby-plugin-prop-shop** provides an holistic view of all defined PropTypes or type definitions in your Gatsby project.

-Oh, and there must be at least one `.js` file in your project containing `propTypes`
+Oh, and there must be at least one `.js` file in your project containing `propTypes` or one `.tsx` file containing an `interface` or `type`

 ## 👁️ Preview